RigsOfRods/docs.rigsofrods.org/source/tools-tutorials/visual-editors.md

 It's a fairly old and simple program.
 Note you can't use it to create a new vehicle from scratch, you need to manually create a _.truck_ file with a basic structure.
 A  _.truck_ file with the basic structure has been included to get you started.

 Pros:

 - Designed for editing node/beam, very feature-rich

 - Colors can be changed to suit your liking

 Cons:

-- Does not support newer `.truck` sections (such as `set_node_defaults`).
+- Does not support newer [truck](/vehicle-creation/fileformat-truck/) sections (such as `set_node_defaults`).
 These sections will have to be commented out otherwise the Editorizer fails to open the file.

 It is recommended to make a copy of the truck file made for editing, then copy the changes over to your main truck file.